 It’s human that people strive for a good life, they aspire for a happy life.
-But this is also human nature that people disrupt themselves out of dissatisfaction, for what is given or what they willingly receive.
+But this is also human nature that people disrupt themselves out of dissatisfaction, with what is given or what they willingly receive.

 Perhaps the pursuit of happiness and contentment still never ends.
 Even after achieving the above-said goals and glory, one is not happy and contented, Why?

-The vicious cycle of life and routine, one is running to earn and spend all ridiculously in delight, possibly unable to assimilate what brings solace.
+In the vicious cycle of life and routine, one is running to earn and spend all ridiculously in delight, possibly unable to assimilate what brings solace.
 The pursuit of happiness never ends, what keeps us happy and healthy as one goes through life is the question, the key to which is a key to a life of contentment.

 Mr Robert after tracking the health and mental well-being of a group of 724 people ranging between 8 years to 80 years, on data over more than 76 years decodes, “happiness and satisfaction are not about money.”

-If we could watch the time or unfold the life of the people who underwent study, for over 76 years, the research boils down to dictate that the three principles which can describe happiness are all attribute of relationships we breathe the personal, professional or social one.
+If we could watch the time or unfold the life of the people who underwent study, for over 76 years, the research boils down to dictate that the three principles which can describe happiness are all attributes of relationships we breathe the personal, professional or social one.

-It’s not about the number of friends one has or it’s a committed relationship or not.
+It’s not about the number of friends one has whether it’s a committed relationship or not.
 Perhaps what signifies is the quality of relationship you hold says, Robert J Waldinger.
 What you source out of your relationship is what impacts your being, your personage, your strengths, talents, curiosity, desire for development and optimism with faith and trust.

 Warm relationships are protective: the happy health OXYGENARIAN comes out at the age of fifty.
 Those who are most satisfied with their relationship at fifty were healthiest at the age of eighty shows the research.
 At the age of fifty, the cholesterol generation in the body does not affect old age however, a bad relationship does.

 Calm close relationship buffers up and set a cushion from the sling and arrow of getting old.
-The researchers discern people at the age of eighty’s who were in a good relationship were happier and in a good mood even when going through the physical pain of ageing.
+The researchers discern people at the age of eighty who were in a good relationship were happier and in a good mood even when going through the physical pain of ageing.

 A good relationship not necessarily has to be smooth all the time, couples bicker often, but if one feels they can count while going through tough times, that feeling secures brain health and memory.
 Such conflicts do not affect memory, the argument did not damage memory.

 They say, “wisdom hill is hard to get and easy to skip”.
 A relationship is messy and complicated as well, it’s not only sexy or glamorous.
-But lifelong and never-ending are the happiest one.
+But lifelong and never-ending are the happiest ones.
 After retirement happiness works as a medicine.

 Post-retirement. one spends time with playmates and not workmates.
-We look at life to a quick fix, but it doesn’t.
+We look at life as a quick fix, but it doesn’t.
 The relationships need time, invest in them, happy are the people with happy relationships.

 Name, fame and wealth bring good life, but for a happier life, the research of over seventy-five years explicates, those who lean into relationships with family and friends, people with communities are healthier and happier.